The Water Replies

 - An exhibition of all the poems, works and journals submitted from young people, teachers and anyone who would like to contribute.
 On the South Essex side of the river, the exhibition venue will be Chalkwell Hall in Chalkwell Park.
 North Kent venue to be announced soon.

-- Excerpts of poetry and poetic prose will be selected to be shared on printed posters and at mural sites, showcased across the landscapes of the estuary for the duration of the festival.
+- Excerpts of poetry and poetic prose selected to be shared on printed posters and at mural sites, showcased across the landscapes of the estuary for the duration of the festival.

 A huge thank you to the funders of this project